Clever Tips for Marketing Your Mobile Food Business

 This excerpt is part of Entrepreneur.com's Second-Quarter Startup Kit which explores the fundamentals of starting up in a wide range of industries.

-In Start Your Own Food Truck Business, the staff at Entrepreneur Press and writer Rich Mintzer explain how you can get started in the mobile food industry, whether you want to own a food truck, cart, trailer, kiosk or other on-the-go food business.
+In Start Your Own Food Truck Business, the staff of Entrepreneur Media, Inc. and writer Rich Mintzer explain how you can get started in the mobile food industry, whether you want to own a food truck, cart, trailer, kiosk or other on-the-go food business.
 In this edited excerpt, the authors suggest some marketing strategies you can use to spread the word about your mobile food business.

 Good food and service with a smile are important, but if nobody knows you're serving, you’re out of luck.
 While you don’t necessarily need a full marketing plan, you do want to think about how you'll attract customers.

-Twitter, FourSquare and Facebook have become the hottest marketing tools for mobile food entrepreneurs to stay in touch with their customers and fans.
+Twitter, Instagram, Foursquare, and Facebook have become the hottest marketing tools for mobile food entrepreneurs to stay in touch with their customers and fans.
 Twitter specifically has become a favorite of mobile food vendors.
-You can get started by going to Twitter.com and setting up an account under your business name.
+You can get started by going to Twitter and setting up an account under your business name.
 Then you can begin sending tweets.
 The best part about Twitter is that it's an interactive media tool that keeps your customers updated in the moment.

 “Twitter is all about engaging your followers," says social media expert and consultant Kris Ruby.
 "You can’t respond to every tweet, but if you're going to show you care about your followers, you should write back often.”.

 There's a growing market of mobile applications that provide users with information on the nearest restaurants or the location of the nearest food trucks or carts.
-Many of these applications are for iPhones, though others, such as Foursquare, will work on a Blackberry and other smart phones.
+Many of these applications are for iPhones, though others, such as Instagram, will work on most smartphones.

 Foursquare is all about letting your fans know where you are at any given time.
 It also allows customers to do shout outs, which could be a comment about their favorite foods, such as “I love the Guacamole Burger!”
 The person with the most shout outs (for that day) becomes the mayor.